irianapereira/irianapereira/README.md

 **`Analista de Dados e UX-UI Designer`**

-O meu nome é Iriana Pereira tenho 28 anos e atualmente resido em Angola.
-Sou formada em Gestão, certificada em UX-UI Design, e sempre tive uma grande paixão por dados.
-Atualmente estou a tirar o curso de Power BI pela Udemy e preferencialmente continuar a crescer no ramo de análise de dados.
+My name is Iriana Pereira, I am 28 years old and I currently live in Angola.
+I have a degree in Management, certification in UX-UI Design, and I have always had a great passion for data.
+I am currently taking the Power BI course through Udemy and preferably continue to grow in the data analysis field.

 <p align="left">